-Previous alternative break themes have included: Sustainable Food Justice, Justice and Service in Tacoma, Immigration and Citizenship, and Service in Seattle: Engaging Poverty, Mass Incarceration, and Indigenous Justice.
+Previous alternative break themes have included: Civil Rights Then and Now (in Washington DC), A Survey of Injustice in American Education, Sustainable Food Justice, Justice and Service in Tacoma, Immigration and Citizenship, and Service in Seattle: Engaging Poverty, Mass Incarceration, and Indigenous Justice.

 Interested in participating in a service program but unable to commit to an Alternative Break program?
 Join us for the MLK Day of Service, each year on the day before Spring semester commences.
 To sign yourself or your campus group up for this year's MLK Day of Service, please submit the online registration form found here.